 Farro is an ancient grain that is quite popular in Italy.
 Similar to other wheat grains like spelt (although it is not spelt), it offers a delicious, nutty alternative to rice.
 And although I do LOVE regular risotto made with arborio rice, this farro risotto is a delicious change.

 Farro is derived from wheat, so it is not gluten free.
-However, if you really want to know my thoughts on gluten free, you can read this post.
 What I love about farro in particular is its high protein and fibre content.
 But the texture of it is what makes this dish work so well.
 It is chewy and really filling and when you combine it with the sturdy Le Puy green lentils, it packs an even heartier punch.
 Unlike risotto made with rice, I find when I cook farro risotto it is much more filling.

 Farro has been traced back to early Mesopotamia (so over 20,000 years ago!) and has been a staple in Europe for a LONG time.
 Because it is an ancient grain, that also means it has remained unchanged.
 Most modern wheat is a lot more processed meaning there has been more cross-breeding and genetic manipulation.
 This is done to make more profit and increase production.

 I used Le Puy green lentils in this dish because it offers even more to this dish, while also not taking anything away.
 It still tastes like a creamy and hearty risotto, but the lentils add more fibre and protein.
 And one thing I am sure of as a Holistic Nutritionist, most people could do with adding more fibre to their diet.
 I don't like to get all preachy about nutrition, but fibre is important people!
 And lentils are one of the best ways to increase your fibre intake.